 CHRIS EMERY (Treasurer and Webmaster) Chris is a retired, professional Engineer who worked for the Department of Civil Aviation - in Melbourne, Sydney, Brisbane, Port Moresby and Canberra.
 Since retiring, Chris has been active as a volunteer with a number of non-profit organisations.
 Chris is an enthusiastic attendee at Film Festivals and the National Folk Festival, is a life member of the National Parks Association of the ACT and Treasurer of the Forrest Mens Shed and is on the Board of the Wesley Music Foundation.

 LINDY ROSS (Newsletter editor) In a past life Lindy was a teacher but now is enjoying the opportunity to participate actively in Canberra's wonderful cultural institutions, the NFSA being one which, as the repository of our audio and visual records, holds a great attraction.

-TONY BRISCO - Tony is President/Station Manager of Valley FM 89.5 based in Erindale Centre.
+TONY BRISCO - Tony is the former President/Station Manager of Valley FM 89.5 based in Erindale Centre.

 Our ABN & Bank details:

 ABN 26 270 031 807, Bank Australia Account "FNFSA" 313140 12141910